 - Establishing and developing career skills in our members

 The Club would also like to extend an invitation to qualified persons to participate as specialized academic, athletic, health or technology instructors.

 Mentoring opportunities are available through our Genesee site.
 Becoming a mentor requires a minimum 3-month commitment to meeting one-hour a week, once a week.
 By consistently mentoring the same group of Club members, mentors build stronger relationships with youth and are able to have a greater impact.

 How Do I Become a Volunteer/Mentor?

-Before volunteers can begin, they must complete a volunteer application, background check, and attend a volunteer orientation.
-Please use the links below to find the necessary forms and email them to email@example.com, fax them to 847.473.5994, or call Donna at 847.235.6972.
+Before volunteers can begin, they must complete a volunteer application, background check ($10 processing fee), and attend a volunteer orientation.
+Please use the link below to access our volunteer Application and email the completed form to Megan Buck at firstname.lastname@example.org, fax them to 847.473.5994, or call Megan at 847.327.0481.

 Boys & Girls Club of Lake County!